opendocsg/slw-judgments-backfill/2018_SGHC_73/report.md

 44     In general, the courts do not allow extrinsic evidence to be adduced to contradict or reinterpret the express terms of a contract where these terms are clear and unambiguous.
 The Court of Appeal in

-_Zurich Insurance (Singapore) Pte Ltd v B-Gold Interior Design & Construction Pte Ltd_ [2008] 3 SLR(R) 1029 stated at [116] that where the “contractual language ... was plain and unambiguous in reference to the existing facts”, extrinsic evidence should not be adduced to contradict the clear terms.
+_Zurich Insurance (Singapore) Pte Ltd v B-Gold Interior Design & Construction Pte Ltd_ <span class="citation">[2008] 3 SLR(R) 1029</span> stated at [116] that where the “contractual language ... was plain and unambiguous in reference to the existing facts”, extrinsic evidence should not be adduced to contradict the clear terms.

 45     More specifically, in the context of agency, Article 100(1) of _Bowstead & Reynolds_ (Peter G. Watts gen ed) (Sweet & Maxwell, 20th Ed, 2006) (“Bowstead”) at para 9–039 states: